melezhik/sparrowform/README.md

 ## Run Sparrowdo provision

-This command will run sparrowdo scenarios for instances
+This command will run Sparrowdo scenarios for all instances for which files `$terrafrom-instance-ID.sparrowfile` exist:

     $ sparrowform run